tavanuka/tarok/src/site/notes/Basic information/Fundamentals of the game.md

 Tarok is a gathering game meant to have fun playing it.
 Technically, Tarok is a point trick game with bidding.
 The cards have values; players bid to decide who will be declarer; then tricks are played and the declarer's side wins if they take more than half the card points.
 In some contracts declarer can choose a partner by specifying a king.

+The winner is the one, who was able to gather **at least 35 points** out of 70 possible ones.

 <div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/basic-information/cards/#cards" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">